oliexdev/openScale/README.md

 openScale
 =========

-openScale is an Open Source app to keep a log of your weight, body fat, water percentage and muscle percentage.
+openScale is an open source app to keep a log of your weight, body fat, water percentage and muscle percentage.

 <a href="https://f-droid.org/repository/browse/?fdid=com.health.openscale" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>